flancian/agora/README.md

 # Welcome to the Agora v0.5
-This is v0.5 of the Agora (flancia.org/agora).
-You can find the v0 online (but currently unmaintained) at anagora.org; the Agora v0.5 is expected to replace it eventually.
+This is v0.5 of the [Agora](flancia.org/agora).
+You can find the v0 online (but currently unmaintained) at <anagora.org>; the Agora v0.5 is expected to replace it eventually.

 # What's an Agora?